-After several months of negotiations among a bipartisan group of 22 senators, led by Senators Kyrsten Sinema (D-AZ) and Rob Portman (R-OH), the text of the Infrastructure Investment and Jobs Act (IIJA) was publicly released on the evening of Sunday, August 1.
-The mammoth \$1.2 trillion legislation includes a complete five-year, \$383.4 billion surface transportation reauthorization bill, and an additional \$559 billion in new funding for roads and bridges, road safety, railways, airports, public transit, electric vehicle infrastructure, ports and waterways, the electric grid, broadband, water infrastructure, school modernization, resiliency and western water storage, and environmental remediation.
-On August 7, the White House issued a Statement of Administration Policy declaring the Biden Administration's support for Senate passage of the bill.
+After nearly two months of negotiations among a bipartisan group of 22 senators, led by Senators Kyrsten Sinema (D-AZ) and Rob Portman (R-OH), the 2,702-page substitute amendment text of the Infrastructure Investment and Jobs Act was publicly released on the evening of Sunday, August 1.
+The mammoth \$1.2 trillion legislation includes a complete five-year, \$383.4 billion surface transportation reauthorization bill, and an additional \$550 billion in new funding for roads and bridges, road safety, railways, airports, public transit, electric vehicle infrastructure, ports and waterways, the electric grid, broadband, water infrastructure, resiliency and western water storage, and environmental remediation.
+On August 7, the White House issued a Statement of Administration Policy for the legislation, indicating the Biden Administration's support for Senate passage of the bill.

-On August 10, the Senate passed the IIJA (H.R.
-3684) by a vote of 69-30.
+On August 10, the Senate passed the Infrastructure Investment and Jobs Act (H.R.
+3684, as amended) by a vote of 69-30.
 Nineteen Senate Republicans joined the 50-member Senate Democratic Caucus in voting for the bill, including Senate Minority Leader Mitch McConnell (R-KY).
 Over the course of seven days, the Senate considered 23 amendments, adopting 13 and rejecting ten.
 According to the Congressional Budget Office (CBO), the legislation would add an estimated \$256 billion to projected deficits over the 2021-2031 period.
 However, the CBO said that it did not estimate how any macroeconomic effects of the legislation would influence the federal budget and Senators Sinema and Portman issued a statement insisting that there are actually \$519 billion in offsets.